How Much Does Medicare Pay for Chronic Care Management in 2026

 1. Understand national rates

-Practices must review the 2025 Physician Fee Schedule to know exactly how much Medicare pays per code, including traditional CCM, complex CCM, physician-time codes, and APCM bundles.
+Practices must Review the 2026 Physician Fee Schedule (CMS-1832-F) for exact Medicare payment per code, including traditional CCM, complex CCM, physician-time codes, and APCM bundles.

 2. Apply local adjustments